seeralans/noty-vt/areas/nssde.typ

 // ]

 For derivation and discussion see See Chap.
 3 of @karatzasshreve2014book, and Chap.
 IV of @protter2012book.
-Secondly we require the Meyer-Ito theorem, also called the genearlised Ito's formula.
+Secondly we require the Meyer-Itō theorem, also called the genearlised Itō's formula.
 We restate it here without the proof which can be found in Theorem 70, Chapter IV of @protter2012book.

-#theorem(title: [Meyer-Ito])[
+#theorem(title: [Meyer-Itō])[

   Let $f: RR^d mapsto RR$ be the difference of two convex functions, $f^('-)$ denote its left derivative, $mu_(f'')$ be signed measure of the second